Flag of Suffolk: Modern use

-Edmund, the Anglo-Saxon king of East Anglia, is strongly connected with Suffolk with his burial site located in the county at Bury Saint Edmunds.
-It can be seen across the county; incorporated into the county and several town coat of arms as well as association badges or logos and sporting bodies.
 Following its hoisting by the County Council, to celebrate the yearly Suffolk Day on 21 June 2017, a campaign was initiated to register the armorial banner of Saint Edmund.
 It was supported by twenty-one county based organisations and in light of this local support as well as the emblem's extensive use across the county, the flag was registered by the Flag Institute.